“What about this room?”

 She wished it hadn’t happened.
 Any of it.
 But it was too late now.

 The darkness covered the ruins as the orbs of light cast by Ceria’s [Illumination] spell went out one at a time as Skinner passed by.
-The thing that stole flesh and hunted the living raised its head towards the surface and the dead followed, clustering, hungering.
-They streamed out of the catacombs, through tunnels and secret passages, running, crawling, towards the surface.
+Like lives, winking out one by one as the darkness moved upwards.
+The thing that stole flesh and hunted the living raised its head towards the surface, and the dead followed, clustering, hungering.
+They streamed out of the catacombs, through tunnels and secret passages, running, crawling towards the surface.